AIO1/PrimeNGTableReusableComponent/README.md

       import es from '@angular/common/locales/es'; // Needed for scenarios were you would like to manage different locales from "en", like "es-ES" registerLocaleData(es);
       ```
+      The "registerLocaleData", "import es from '@angular/common/locales/es'" and "registerLocaleData(es)" are optional.
+Its an example to show you how to import locales different from the default en-US used by datepipe.
     - You will need to modify the "@NgModule" imports to add all the PrimeNG components that are needed by the "PrimeNG Table reusable component":
       ```ts
       imports: [